 There may be a wide variety of compensation types available to pedestrian accident victims in Denver.
 The team at Fuicelli & Lee strives to recover both “special” and “general” damages on behalf of every client that we help.

 Special damages refer to various types of economic losses that are relatively easy to calculate by gathering bills that come in after the fact.
-Special damages for pedestrian accident victims often include medical bills, lost income, out-of-pocket expenses, property damage expenses, and more.
+Special damages for an injured pedestrian often include medical bills, lost income, out-of-pocket expenses, property damage expenses, and more.

 General damages are typically harder to calculate.
-Often referred to as non-economic losses, these revolve around more immeasurable types of expenses such as a pedestrian accident victim’s physical and emotional pain and suffering, loss of quality of life, loss of consortium for family members or a spouse, and more.
+These are often referred to as non-economic losses and revolve around more immeasurable types of expenses such as a pedestrian accident victim’s physical and emotional pain and suffering, loss of quality of life, loss of consortium for family members or a spouse, and more.

 There is no set amount of compensation available to pedestrian accident victims, but there are various factors that can influence how much compensation a person receives.
-This includes the overall severity of the injuries, whether or not there was any shared fault for the incident, how long the recovery process will take, and overall property damage expenses.
+These include the overall severity of the injuries, whether there was any shared fault for the incident, how long the recovery process will take, and overall property damage expenses.

 Contact a Denver Pedestrian Accident Lawyer Today

 If you or a loved one was injured in a pedestrian accident, contact Fuicelli & Lee today.
 Our Denver personal injury attorneys can help you recover full and fair compensation for your injuries and losses.
 Contact us to schedule your free case consultation with one of our Denver pedestrian accident attorneys.

 Denver, CO 80218